-I spent the first 20+ years of my career working on internal products in a variety of different organizations, including several financial services organizations.
+I spent the first 20+ years of my career working on internal products in various organizations, including several financial services organizations.

-Here’s a look at my experience so far and what I’ve learned about product management, fintechs, and the unique characteristics of the combination of the two.
+Here’s a look at my experience so far and what I’ve learned about product management, fintechs, and the unique characteristics of combing the two.

-Before I get too deep into describing product management in fintech, it’s probably worth describing what fintech actually is, and why product management may be different in those types of organizations than other domains.
+Before I get too deep into describing product management in fintech, it’s probably worth describing what fintech actually is, and why product management may differ in those types of organizations from other domains.

-There are also several tech companies that help financial services companies apply technology to their processes and services.
+Several tech companies help financial services companies apply technology to their processes and services.
 The company I work for is one of those organizations.

-For most of my career, I worked inside organizations to build products they used to enable their process.
+For most of my career, I worked inside organizations to build products to enable their process.

 Often these were back office processes that customers didn’t experience.